IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-7-problems.markdown

 ---

-The following are some known issues and their workarounds.
+The following list contains some known issues and their workarounds.

 1. You tried to open the Streams Console from Atom but got this error: